 The management of risk within the organisation and the effectiveness of the risk management strategy will be subject to an ongoing review process.
-Risk Management is a core component of the Organisation's internal audit plan and strategy.
+Risk Management is a core component of the Organisation's internal audit plan and strategy and aspects of it are reviewed annually.